-A key part of our role is to responsibly manage our buoy mooring areas to accommodate the Gold Coast’s rapidly increasing population and growth in vessel registrations, while embracing new technology to reduce the impact of buoy moorings on the marine environment and to provide safer moorings that are less prone to dragging in inclement weather.
+A key part of the Gold Coast Waterways Authority’s (GCWA’s) role is to responsibly manage our buoy mooring areas to accommodate the Gold Coast’s rapidly increasing population and growth in vessel registrations, while embracing new technology to reduce the impact of buoy moorings on the marine environment and to provide safer moorings that are less prone to dragging in bad weather.

 You’ll need a buoy mooring authority to establish a buoy mooring for use by a recreational or commercial vessel.
 We may grant the authorities for vessels that are of a size that generally can’t be transported by trailer.
-We carefully consider all mooring areas with special attention to depth, maximum vessel size, proximity to navigation channels, private pontoons and jetties (as well as other moorings) and locations in the Moreton Bay Marine Park (where additional requirements apply).
+We carefully consider all mooring areas with special attention to depth, the nature of the seabed, maximum vessel size, proximity to navigation channels, private pontoons and jetties (as well as other moorings) and locations within the Moreton Bay Marine Park (where additional requirements apply).

 The Buoy Mooring Management Strategy will guide GCWA’s approach to policy, information provision, operations and consultation.
 Subscribe to our e-newsletter to keep up to date on the Strategy’s implementation.